lemoncheesecake/lemoncheesecake-selenium/doc/index.rst

 lemoncheesecake-selenium
 ========================

-lemoncheesecake-selenium provides logging facilities to `Python selenium library <https://selenium-python.readthedocs.io/>`_ for tests written with the `lemoncheesecake <http://lemoncheesecake.io>`_ test framework.
+lemoncheesecake-selenium provides logging facilities to the `Python Selenium library <https://selenium-python.readthedocs.io/>`_ for tests written with the `lemoncheesecake <http://lemoncheesecake.io>`_ test framework.

 Here is a usage example based on the `getting started example <https://selenium-python.readthedocs.io/getting-started.html>`_